Frank Shu: Early life and education

 Shu's hometown is Wenzhou, Zhejiang, but he was born in Kunming, Yunnan, in 1943.
 His father, Shu Shien-Siu, was a mathematician and an instructor at the National Tsing Hua University, which, at that time due to World War II, was temporarily relocated to Kunming from Beijing.
 The senior Shu would serve as the President of the National Tsing Hua University from 1970 to 1975.
 When Shu was two months old, his father went to the United States for study and, later, work.
 Shu and his family went to Taiwan through Hong Kong when he was five years old, stayed there for a year, and then traveled by steamship to the United States to re-unite with the senior Shu, who was working at the Illinois Institute of Technology, Chicago.

-Shu completed his BSc in physics in 1963 at the Massachusetts Institute of Technology (MIT).
+Shu completed his B.S. in physics in 1963 at the Massachusetts Institute of Technology (MIT).
 While at MIT, he worked one summer for Chia-Chiao Lin on the structure of spiral galaxies, and the experience made him interested in astrophysics.
 He later continued working with Lin for his PhD project, as Max Krook, his formal doctoral supervisor at Harvard University, gave him freedom in his PhD research.
 He obtained his PhD from Harvard in 1968.

 Over his PhD study, he built on his undergraduate work and, together with Lin, proposed the density wave theory and published several articles explaining the structure of spiral galaxies.